desertwitch/treeball/README.md

 > All builds from source are designed to generate [reproducible builds](https://reproducible-builds.org/),
 > meaning that they should compile as byte-identical to the respective released binaries and also have the
-> exact same checksums upon verification.
+> exact same checksums upon integrity verification.

 #### Building from source: